American Crime Story: The People v. O. J. Simpson

-On October 7, 2014, it was announced that FX had ordered a ten-episode season of American Crime Story developed by Scott Alexander and Larry Karaszewski and executive produced by Alexander, Karaszewski, Ryan Murphy, and Brad Falchuk, the latter two of whom cocreated such series as Nip/Tuck, Glee, American Horror Story, Scream Queens, and Pose.
+On October 7, 2014, it was announced that FX had ordered a ten-episode season of American Crime Story developed by Scott Alexander and Larry Karaszewski and executive produced by Alexander, Karaszewski, Ryan Murphy, and Brad Falchuk, the latter two of whom co-created such series as Nip/Tuck, Glee, American Horror Story, Scream Queens, and Pose.
 Murphy also directed the pilot episode.
 Other executive producers are Nina Jacobson and Brad Simpson.
 Co-executive producers are Anthony Hemingway and D. V. DeVincentis.
 All ten episodes were expected to be written by Alexander and Karaszewski.
-The series was previously in development at Fox but later moved to the company's sibling cable network FX.
+The series was previously in development at Fox, but later moved to the company's sibling cable network FX.

 Proposed Katrina seasons

 A season titled Katrina was announced to be the series' second season, initially said to be using Douglas Brinkley's book The Great Deluge: Hurricane Katrina, New Orleans, and the Mississippi Gulf Coast as the primary source material, with Annette Bening cast as Kathleen Blanco, Matthew Broderick as Michael D. Brown, and Dennis Quaid as George W. Bush.
 However, it was later announced that the source material had changed to Sheri Fink's book Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital, and the season would take an unflinching look at the decisions doctors made at Memorial Medical Center.
 Sarah Paulson was due to star as Dr. Anna Pou, who was on duty at the hospital when Katrina struck.
 Cuba Gooding Jr. and Courtney B. Vance were set to return after their participation in the first season, but after the source material was changed, only Paulson was set to star, with the other actors such as Bening, Broderick, and Quaid leaving the project.
 However, it was said the producers would try to find new characters for at least some of those actors already cast.

 The so-called Katrina season was originally planned to be the second season of the series, with The Assassination of Gianni Versace following as the third.
 However, in June 2017, it was announced that Katrina would not begin production until early 2018 and that Versace would air in early 2018, replacing Katrina as the show's second installment.
-In early February 2019, John Landgraf acknowledged that the Katrina storyline was cancelled and won't be the subject of any season of the series.
+In early February 2019, John Landgraf acknowledged that the Katrina storyline was cancelled and will not be the subject of any season of the series.